 It’s important to remember that dosha means “weakness,” so those with vata dominance or imbalances will be more likely to experience vata symptoms during this season.

 One of the most common symptoms of vata imbalance is joint pain.
 Those with weak or inflamed joints or arthritis may often find their symptoms increase during the cooler months of the year.
-To bring this dosha back into balance and soothe painful joints, Ayurveda recommends introducing diet and lifestyle practices that are warm, lubricating and grounding – or vata pacifying.
+To bring this dosha back into balance and treat bone pain, Ayurveda recommends introducing diet and lifestyle practices that are warm, lubricating and grounding – or vata pacifying.

 Eat a primarily vata pacifying diet